BeccaL95/website_1.0/content/academic-adventures/24_boys-day.md

 author: "Rebecca Lutz"
 ---

-## Boys' Day at the bingellab: What Scientists Do & Why It's Not Just Physicians Who Focus on Pain.
+## What Scientists Do & Why It's Not Just Physicians Who Focus on Pain.

 Today was an exciting day at the bingellab, as we welcomed three young science enthusiasts for the 2024 Boys' Day.
 This annual event provides students with a glimpse into diverse careers in the medical field.
 I was privileged to lead our lab's activities, planning and orchestrating a day filled with hands-on experiments and discussions aimed at sparking their interest in (medical) research and neuroscience.